 - Alcohol causes people to get drunk.
 If people get drunk at Disney, they’ll do stupid, embarrassing and possibly dangerous things.

 - Walt wouldn’t have wanted that.
 Walt Disney didn’t want alcohol served in his parks; we should respect that.

 - Disney parks are for children AND ADULTS.
 Some adults want to be able to have adult beverages while walking around the Happiest or Most Magical Place On Earth, just like they do at Universal, Six Flags, county fairs, and other places that are for customers of all ages.

 - Not everyone gets drunk.
-True, there are some people who do, maybe on purpose, maybe not.
+True, some people do, maybe on purpose, maybe not.
 But most people drink responsibly and can have a couple of drinks throughout their day without winding up puking in a fountain or staggering to their car.

 - We don’t know what Walt would have wanted nowadays.
 Walt was almost always willing to make changes, so there’s no saying what the Walt of the 1950s and 1960s would have said about the parks and guests of the 2000s.
 That being said, I would think he probably wouldn’t have wanted his parks to be so expensive that it’d be out of the reach of such a large percentage of potential guests, but that’s what they’ve done.

 - It makes good business sense.
 Restaurants and bars generally make roughly 80% profit on alcohol sales.
-Disney parks, I’m sure, buy in huge bulk and usually tend to have higher-than-average prices, so I’d suspect their profit is way above 80%.
+I’m sure that Disney parks buy in huge bulk and usually tend to have higher-than-average prices, so I’d suspect their profit is way above 80%.

 What does the future look like for alcohol at Disney parks?